 The Sliver State is in the bull’s eye of some of the most unconscionable and environmentally destructive projects in the world.
 Nevadan’s are still paying with their lives from above-ground nuclear weapons explosions in the 50’s and 60’s.
 We’re proud that Nevadans rose up in the early 1980’s to defeat the military’s proposal to turn five million acres of our fragile Great Basin into an MX missile base.
 And we’re still winning our 30-year fight against the nuclear industry’s efforts to dump nuclear waste here.
 That fight, like others, requires that we continue to train and bring up new leaders who will be vigilant in the decades to come.

 PLAN has opposed the Las Vegas Water Grab, which would create Owens Valley wasteland across a wide swath of the state, destroying the economy of rural Nevada and ranching as a way of life.
 Instead of drastically increasing monthly bills of ratepayers to finance the pipeline scheme, PLAN favors more stringent water conservation efforts that would save nearly as much water as the pipeline would bring in.
-(Link to PI report)
+Learn more about the water grab through the Great Basin Water Network, or contact us.

 Many Nevadans are aware of the painful and bitter past and present history related to mining and the Western Shoshone people.
 Elder Carrie Dann and her family live next to Barrick’s Cortez Hills mine, one of the largest gold discoveries in North America.
 Barrick is currently mining beneath the white cliffs of Mt.
 Tenabo, a sacred place in the creation beliefs of the Western Shoshone.
 PLAN stands with the Western Shoshone in their efforts to reclaim their land and cultural resources.